 When Prince Street came on the market, we weren’t really looking to buy – but through a series of events this beauty was ours.
-The house had solid bones when we purchased it – all the while very aware that everything needed to be gutted & reinvented.
+The house had solid bones when we purchased it – though all the while we were very aware that everything needed to be gutted & reinvented.

 It’s hard to pin-point the style for Prince Street – The word “colorful” comes to mind. *eh heh* We decided to go bold, inspired by a few color blocking photos I had saved in my archives for the past few years.